python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

+    from collections.abc import Callable
-    from typing import Any, Callable
+    from typing import Any

     def bare_decorator[F: Callable[..., Any]](func: F) -> F:
         ...